Group Interviews: A Full Guide (Purpose, Tips & Examples)

 • Dress appropriately (no skimpy outfits!)

-• Choose neutral colours and classic styles
+• Choose neutral colors and classic styles

 • Avoid too much make-up or cologne